canaknesil/CircuitDisguise.jl/README.md

 # CircuitDisguise.jl

-This is the Julia implementation of the Circuit Disguise method presented in the following research paper manuscript:
+This is the Julia implementation of the Circuit Disguise method presented in the following research paper:

 Can Aknesil and Elena Dubrova.
 "Circuit Disguise: Detecting Malicious Circuits in Cloud FPGAs without IP Disclosure".
+2024 27th Euromicro Conference on Digital System Design (DSD).
+2024.

-Circuit Disguise is a method that enables the detection of malicious circuits in cloud FPGA designs without the clients disclosing their designs to the cloud in an unprotected form.
+Circuit Disguise is a method that enables detecting malicious circuits in cloud FPGA designs without the clients disclosing their designs to the cloud in an unprotected form.